Creepiness: Evolutionary explanation

 Another characteristic of creepiness is unpredictable behavior.
 Unpredictability links back to this idea of ambiguity.
-When an individual is unpredictable it is not possible to tell when his behavior will turn violent: this adds to the ambiguity of a potentially dangerous situation.
+When an individual is unpredictable it is not possible to tell when their behavior will turn violent: this adds to the ambiguity of a potentially dangerous situation.
 This theory is endorsed by studies.
 Not only is unpredictability directly listed as a creepy characteristic, but other behaviors, such as norm-breaking behaviors are indirectly linked with unpredictability.
 Such behaviors show that the individual does not conform to some social standards others would expect in a given situation.
 For example, the aforementioned staring at strangers or lack of hygiene—behaviors that make us uneasy or creeped out because they do not fit the norm and therefore are not expected.
 More generally, participants tended to define creepiness as "different" in the sense of not behaving, or looking, socially acceptable.
 Such differences point towards a "social mismatch".

 Humans have a natural system of detection of such mismatch: a physical feeling of coldness.
 When an individual is creeped out, they report feeling those "cold chills".
 This phenomenon has been studied by Leander et al, with relation to nonverbal mimicry in social interactions, meaning the unintentional copying of another's behavior.
 Inappropriate mimicry may leave a person feeling like something is off about the other.
 Absence of non-verbal mimicry in a friendly interaction, or the presence of it in a professional setting, raises suspicion as it does not follow the relevant social norms.
 Individuals are left wondering what other unusual behavior the other might engage in.